gitpan/Ogre/README.txt

   pkg-config --cflags OGRE
   pkg-config --modversion OGRE

-This latter should say at least 1.4.3.
+The last one should say at least 1.4.3.

 The C++ compiler used by default is `g++`, but you can specify a different C++ compiler by setting the CXX environmental variable.
 Anything more,